 And while you’re in the midst of baby prep, your dog may be blissfully unaware that their world is about to change.
 That’s not to say that they won’t still love their life.
 It’s just that any kind of a change can be rough on a pet.
 And when it comes to welcoming a newborn into the family, that change can literally feel like it’s happening overnight for your dog.

-It’s true that dogs and newborns can take to each other immediately; for some this happens without any real preparation.
+It’s true that dogs and babies can take to each other immediately; for some this happens without any real preparation.
 But that Instagram-ready scenario is not as common as you think.
 There are some things you can do, though, to help ease the transition for your pet, your baby, and you—and set your dog and your kid up for a forever friendship.